Ashen-You/learn-git-merge/README.md

 # learn-git-merge
 learn how to merge another branch

+This is a new line added in the master branch that will be deleted after merge.